DarthChurros/MKS21X-FinalProject/README.md

 tejas adds autokeycipher

 jan 14, 2018:
 tejas starts working to add more flexibility to the demo file.
+Support for multiple ciphers. gave ciphers toStrings to display while running the demo.